iamjeffx/DCIA-CollegeGPT/README.md

 # DCIA-CollegeGPT

-**CollegeGPT** is a web application that allows users to upload Class Syllabi and give a chatbot a user-inputted prompt to grab specific information such as assignment due dates, exam dates, and professor emails.
-It can also allow the user to add events grabbed into their google calendar promoting more efficient class organization.
+**CollegeGPT** is a web application that allows users to upload class syllabi.
+Users can input specific prompts to the chatbot to retrieve information such as assignment due dates, exam dates, and professor emails.
+Additionally, the application offers the option to add retrieved events to their Google Calendar, promoting efficient class organization.

 ## Setup
 To setup locally, follow these steps: